ixrock/nestjs_react_mobx_starter/README.md

 ## Some notes on taken decisions:

-- I used `nest.js` as part of learning process instead of `postman` apis _(Postman's APIS/docs also takes some time to master, so it's postponed :)_
+- I used `nest.js` as part of learning process instead of `Postman` _(time/effort more profitable, Postman can wait:)_
-- I used custom router (see: `/client/components/Navigation/*`) built on top `mobx-observable-history` package since `mobx` is used for state-management the project.
+- I used custom router as PoC for `mobx-observable-history` package (see: `/client/components/Navigation/*`) since I use already `mobx` for state management in the project.
-- Alternative good choice of routing could be `react-router@6` if current router implementation cannot be refactored/upgraded to whatever needs the app, but the official `ReactRouter` can do. _(what i'm doubt about)_

 ## TODO / what's missing:

-- submit quiz answers to backend endpoint
+- submit/handle quiz answers at backend side
-- show quiz result page after submitting quiz answers
+- show quiz results page after submitting quiz answers
+- abstract usage of global app store observable (via some class `StorageHelper`)
+- maybe handle ComponentRoute's dependent data-layer at routing level (e.g. preloading data for `/quiz/1` instead of manual handling, see: `Quiz.tsx`) / use global app store (via context?) to access data in components

 - add tests for backend services/endpoints via `@nestjs/testing`
 - add tests for frontend via React Testing Library (example in this [guide](https://keploy.io/blog/community/a-guide-to-testing-react-components-with-jest-and-react-testing-library)) for components and `jest` for unit-tests in `utils/*`
-- abstract usage of global app store observable (via some class `StorageHelper`)
-- handle ComponentRoute dependent data-layer at routing level (e.g. preloading data for `/quiz/1` instead of manual handling, see: `Quiz.tsx`) / use global app store (via context?) to access data in components
+- add end-to-end tests, e.g. via [Playwright](https://playwright.dev/) or other library.